Ambitiousdude/-Homepage_clone/README.md

 ### 📖 Project Overview

-This project is all about designing a clone version of [ The Website](https://managewise.framer.website/) with a little creativity with my assets and resources.
+This project is all about building an admin dashboard interface with an API

-My challenge is to build a responsive homepage clone of [ The Website](https://managewise.framer.website/) and as an experienced Front-end developer, I will cater for accessibility:

-1. Mouse users
-2. Keyboard-only users
-3. Screen reader users

--- You are to create a fully responsive experience for users on these device types:

-- Mobile Phones (Google Chrome Browser Only)
-- Desktops (Google Chrome Browser Only)

 ### 💻 Features

 The features consists of

-- Features: Contains the capabilities of the product.
+- Name: Contains the name of each user
-- FAQ: Contains questions that users do ask when trying to know more about the company or navigate around.
-- Pricing: Contains different prices of each plans
+- Email: Contains the email of each user
-- Testimonial: Contains the testimonies of satisfied clients.
+- Role: Contains each role of the users

 ### 🛠️ Technologies used